CONCACAF: CONCACAF Gold Cup

 The CONCACAF Gold Cup, held since 1991, is the main association football competition of the men's national football teams governed by CONCACAF.
 The Gold Cup is CONCACAF's flagship competition, and generates a significant part of CONCACAF's revenue.

-The Gold Cup determines the regional champion of North America, Central America, and the Caribbean, and is held every two years.
+The Gold Cup determines the continental champion of the CONCACAF region and is held every two years.
 Starting with the 2019 edition, 16 teams compete for the Gold Cup (up from 12).

 CONCACAF Nations League

 All men's national teams of member associations take part in the CONCACAF Nations League, a competition created in 2017.
 National teams are placed into tiers and play matches against teams in the same tier.
 At the end of each season, teams can be promoted to the tier above or relegated to the tier below depending upon their results.
+The Nations League is held every two years.

 CONCACAF Champions Cup

 The CONCACAF Champions Cup, originally known as the CONCACAF Champions' Cup and later the CONCACAF Champions League, is an annual continental club association football competition organized by CONCACAF since 1962 for the top football clubs in the region.
 It is the most prestigious international club competition in North American football.
 The winner of the Champions Cup qualifies for the FIFA Club World Cup.
 The knockout tournament spans February through April.

 From 2024, 27 teams compete in each Champions Cup: 18 from North America, 6 from Central America and 3 from the Caribbean.
 North American teams qualify via either their domestic leagues and cups or the Leagues Cup competition between American and Mexican clubs, while Central American and Caribbean clubs qualify via the CONCACAF Central American Cup and CONCACAF Caribbean Cup, respectively.

 The title has been won by 28 clubs, 13 of which have won the title more than once.
 Mexican clubs have accumulated the highest number of victories, with 36 titles.
 The second-most successful league has been Costa Rica's Primera División, with six titles in total.
 The most successful clubs are Club América and Cruz Azul from Mexico, with seven titles each.